aaronminnick/roboger/README.md

 **Or** you may use the green "Code" button to download the files to your computer.
 Then simply extract the package, and open index.html with your browser of choice.

 ### Known Bugs/Issues:
-* The program bogs down upwards of ~20000 as an input.
+* The program bogs down upwards of ~10000 as an input.
+For now, there is a humorous alert message to dismiss to give you something to do while you wait for the results to load.

 _Thanks for reading!
 Please feel free to contact me with feedback!_
 ***